Taking Politics Out of the Classroom

 Parents, teachers, and the community deserve transparency, accountability, and a voice at the table.
-It is time to reject partisanship and refocus on educational outcomes for all.
+It is time to reject partisanship and refocus on educational outcomes.

 Join me in building a solid and diverse educational foundation for every student, a life-long love of learning, and a well of meaningful knowledge to sustain and draw from for the rest of their lives.

-Together, we can strengthen our school district leadership and ensure all students in the Goodland are on the right track.
+Together, we can refocus our county school leadership back on the right track!

 Christy is also a United States Air Force Veteran and proudly served our country in wartime during the events of 9/11 where she served domestically at LAX and overseas in support of Operation Iraqi Freedom as part of a Medical Evacuation Squadron.